Laoliangcang: Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.

 Wangbai Mountain (望北峰) and Lanshan Mountain (烂山峡) are the scenic spots in the town.

 Transportation

 County Road

 The County Road X096 runs southeast to Huitang Town.

 The County Road X098 runs east to Mount Huilong Scenic Spot.

 The County Road X105 intersects with the County Road X104.

 Provincial Highway

 Among the major highways that connect Laoliangcang Town to the rest of Hunan Province include S209, which runs south through Qingshanqiao Town to Hutian Town and north to Hengshi Town.

 Expressway

 The S71 Yiyang-Loudi-Hengyang Expressway, which connects Yiyang, Loudi and Hengyang, runs south through Liushahe Town and Hutian Town to its southern terminus at the junction of Changsha-Shaoshan-Loudi Expressway, and the north through Hengshi Town, Yujia'ao Township and Huishangang Town to Heshan District of Yiyang.

 Railway

 The Luoyang–Zhanjiang railway, from Luoyang City, Henan Province to Zhanjiang City, Guangdong Province, through Laoliangcang Town at Laoliangcang Railway Station.